Peace Wall Belfast

 The first Peace Walls were built in 1969 following the outbreak of civil unrest when Nationalist communities came under attack by loyalist mobs with the assistance of the now-defunct Royal Ulster Constabulary (RUC).
 Indeed, historic accounts point to the burning of Bombay Street and the Seige of Short Strand as initial explanations for the first barriers.
 They were originally meant to stay up for only six months, but were later increased in number and spread throughout several locations.
 In recent years, they have become a somewhat tragic tourist attraction.

 In 2008, the possibility of removing the walls was discussed and in 2011, Belfast City Council agreed to develop a strategy regarding the removal of the walls.
 Although a study indicated that 69% of residents believed that the peace walls should not be removed due to the continuing possibility of violence, several initiatives led by local communities resulted in the opening of a number of interface structures for a trial period.

 In January 2012, the International Fund for Ireland launched a Peace Walls funding programme in an effort to support local communities to begin working on tearing down the peace walls.
 In May 2013, the Northern Ireland Executive committed to the removal of all peace lines by mutual consent by 2023.

-According to the Guardian, a secret report conducted by the Northern Irish government criticized the speed with which walls, gates and fences were being constructed in Belfast to separate Catholics and Protestants.
+According to The Guardian, a secret report conducted by the Northern Irish government criticised the speed with which walls, gates and fences were being constructed in Belfast to separate Catholics and Protestants.
 The report claimed that the walls created an “atmosphere of abnormality” in the city.

 Recently, Jonny Byrne, a lecturer in politics at the University of Ulster, likened the Peace Walls to the Berlin Wall by saying, “The Berlin Wall had to come down for Berlin to be normalised.
 We have normalised Belfast without taking down the walls.”